Are you recruiting with KPMG Advisory? Wondering what to expect, how to apply, and how to ace your KPMG interviews and get an offer?

-If you are successful through the digital assessment stage of the process, you will be invited to interview with KPMG practice leaders.
-You will need to tackle at least 2 live video interviews as part of this stage.
+If you are successful with the digital assessment, you will be invited to move on to the interview process.
+You will need to tackle at least 2 live video interviews with KPMG practice leaders as part of this stage.

 The KPMG Fit Interview

 Given how strongly KPMG values fit, expect to be asked behavioral questions in at least one, if not both, video interviews.

 Behavioral questions are used because recruiters believe how you acted in the past gives a strong indication of future behaviors.
 This offers them insight into how you might tackle challenging situations within a work environment.

 Fit questions often start with the phrase, “Tell me about a time when” or “Give me an example of.”

 - Why KPMG?
 Why Advisory?
 Unsurprisingly, given their emphasis on cultural fit, KPMG will expect candidates to have strong reasons for both applying to KPMG and their chosen practice area.

 What made you choose KPMG over other firms?

 What is it about Advisory that most interests you?

 What are the key strengths you would bring to the Advisory practice?